Psychologist

 Current Topics

-Emergency Rules - Please read before applying for licensure
+Permanent Rules - Please read before applying for licensure

-Notice of PSYPACT Proposed Rulemaking:
+Notice of PSYPACT Proposed Rulemaking

 The Psychology Interjurisdictional Compact (PSYPACT) Commission has published proposed rules for consideration and comment.
 The proposed rules are on PSYPACT's website.